carlosgm02/uwp-languages/Java/Camera/CameraSample/readme.md

-These are the Visual Studio project files for "CameraSample".
+These are the Eclipse project files for "CameraSample".
 Make sure to [**create**](https://www.codenameone.com/blog/java-developers-can-finally-target-windows-uwp.html) 'Keychain_6.pfx' before running the sample or the app won't be signed and thus won't be compiled.